Long-Term Services and Supports Distinction for Health Plans Requirements

-NCQA Long-term Services and Supports Distinction for Health Plans evaluates organizations that provide medical and behavioral services and coordinate long-term services and supports (LTSS).
+NCQA Long-Term Services and Supports (LTSS) Distinction for Health Plans evaluates organizations that provide medical and behavioral services and coordinate long-term services and supports.
 The standards are a roadmap for improvement—organizations can use the standards to perform a gap analysis and align their improvement activities in the areas that are most important to individuals and states.
-Your organization must meet the eligibility criteria to pursue the accreditation.
+Organizations must meet the eligibility criteria to pursue the accreditation.

 FOCUS AREAS TO ENSURE HIGH QUALITY

 NCQA’s standards provide a framework for organizations to deliver efficient, effective, person-centered care that meets people’s needs, helps keep people in their preferred setting and aligns with state requirements.

 Core areas of focus drive organizational effectiveness and efficiency: